 Do not take it if the packaging is torn or shows signs of tampering.

 Before you start to take it

 Tell your doctor or pharmacist if you have allergies to:

 - any of the ingredients listed at the end of this leaflet

 - any other substances, such as foods, preservatives or dyes

 If you are a female patient of child-bearing age, make sure that you talk to your doctor about the risks associated with taking Epilim during pregnancy.

-Like most medicines of this kind, Epilim may affect your developing baby if taken in the first trimester of pregnancy, as it is suspected of causing an increased risk of malformations in the exposed foetus.
+Epilim can be harmful to unborn children when taken by a woman during pregnancy.
+It can cause serious birth defects and can affect the way in which the child develops as it grows.
 Also, children born to mothers who take Epilim throughout their pregnancy may be at risk of impaired cognitive development or withdrawal syndrome.
 However, do not stop taking Epilim unless your doctor says so as there are risks to the mother and child from uncontrolled epilepsy or uncontrolled mania episodes.

 Your doctor may want to adapt your treatment and/or prescribe dietary supplements of folate.